Charles James Kershaw: C.J. Kershaw & Sons

-In addition to the commission business carried on by the above-named firm, Mr. Kershaw, commenced 1875 another copartnership which carried on an extensive trade in lumber and salt.
+In addition to the commission business carried on by the above-named firm, Mr. Kershaw, commenced 1875 another co-partnership which carried on an extensive trade in lumber and salt.

 C.J.
-Kershaw & Sons were dealers in lumber, salt stucco, lime, etc. The lumber yards were located on the north side of Burnham's Slip, near the foot of Sixth avenue.
+Kershaw & Sons were dealers in lumber, salt stucco, lime, etc. The lumber yards were located on the north side of Burnham's Slip, near the foot of Sixth Avenue.
 This area of Milwaukee is currently as of 2009 Clock Tower Acres.
 The business was established by proprietors in 1875.
 A directory published in 1881 describes the business.
 From fifty to seventy-five men were employed about the extensive yards.
 The sales aggregate was nearly 12000000 board feet of lumber per year.
 This branch of the business was under the management of R. Stockwell, Jr., who had been superintendent of the yards since 1877.
 The house, with office at No. 68 West Water street, under a separate management, nearly controlled the salt trade of the city, and had a large shipping trade with the interior.
 This department conducting salt trade was under the superintendency of P.H.
 Kershaw, the junior partner of the house.